-In 2005, Berea City Council passed legislation requiring that owners of all one and two family residential dwellings in the R-SF-A and R-SF-B zoning districts obtain a Leasing Permit prior to allowing occupancy of a dwelling unit by a non-owner when the owner does not live in the dwelling.
+Berea City Council passed legislation requiring that owners of all one and two family residential dwellings in all zoning districts obtain a Leasing Permit prior to allowing occupancy of a dwelling unit by a non-owner when the owner does not live in the dwelling.
 This is effective as of October 1, 2018.

-This legislation was passed to help preserve the housing stock and ensure safe living conditions, adequate parking areas, upkeep of residential structures and to avoid over-crowding.
+This legislation was passed into Codified Ordinance 1331 to help preserve the housing stock and ensure safe living conditions, adequate parking areas, upkeep of residential structures and to avoid over-crowding.

 When Leasing Permits are Required